leto/writing/blog_posts/tpf/TPF_grant_update_7.md

 I noticed that a large portion (about 80%) of the uncovered code in one file was a macro that was copy-and-pasted into two places.
-I refactored this into a single macro called XXX, which reduced the total number of lines in the file by roughly 10, while simultaneously decreased the number of uncoverd lines in the file by ~20 lines, which had a combined effect of pushing the code coverage over the necessary 95% mark.
+I refactored this into a single macro called [POP_CONTEXT](https://github.com/parrot/parrot/blob/master/src/extend.c#L331), which reduced the total number of lines in the file by roughly 10, while simultaneously decreased the number of uncoverd lines in the file by ~20 lines, which had a combined effect of pushing the code coverage over the necessary 95% mark.